mikerst/mikethomas.design/src/work/better-briefing-with-podio.md

 This was initially met with relief, as it felt very clear, and seemed like it was less of a chore to complete.
 However, opting for something so paired back had it&rsquo;s downsides.

-All jobs entered in to the system like this would lack any way to sift or classify them beyond a date and time, and so rather than roll all of the five questions in to one text input box, they were split out in to seperate inputs.
+All jobs entered in to the system like this would lack any way to sift or classify them beyond a date and time, and so rather than roll all of the five questions in to one text input box, they were split out in to separate inputs.
 By doing this, we had kept the framing of each question intact, but created an extra bit of granularity allowing for cleaner workflows down the line.

 <figure>
 	<img src="/_assets/img/case-study__briefing__form-final.jpg" />
-	<figcaption>The solution we went with doesn&rsquo;t seem shorter, but it is much clearer.
-The business was also tidying up it&rsquo;s persona or segement language in-house too, which enabled this section to become clearer.</figcaption>
+	<figcaption>Much clearer, if not much shorter.</figcaption>
 </figure>

 This was a very small piece of work, that didn&rsquo;t take up too much time, yet had a positive impact on the quality of life of colleagues who needed to submit requests for work to the design team on a regular basis, and also ensured that each smaller project was initialised consistently, with a well-framed set of core information.